Why Iceland Swapping Out Its Prime Minister Won't Change Anything

 “In all Nordic societies, I suppose, we attach a lot of importance to everybody paying his share,” Gunnlaugsson patiently explains to Bergmann, who remains expertly poker-faced under this barrage of hypocrisy and condescension.
 “Society is seen as a big project that everybody needs to take part in.”

 So if he was going to lie, why pick this particular aside to throw in there?
-Because Bergmann is a foreigner, and the eyes of the world were on Gunnlaugsson.
-It’s vitally important for the Icelandic right to maintain to the outside world that the people of Iceland likes the party—that they’re happy with their government.
-The right controls the courts and the police, and have, through a combination of stubborn refusal and bald-faced pandering to special interest groups, kept Iceland out of the European Union.
-In short: There is no real authority powerful enough to stop what they are doing, save for maybe the court of international public opinion.
-So the Icelandic right has, in its decades of near-unrivaled power over the country, found that it’s in their best interest to fall in line with the image most of the world has of Iceland: a happy little Scandinavian country full of forward-thinking artists and warm, level-headed businessmen and politicians who care about their populace, a place where a journalist would never even insinuate that a politician has done anything untoward.
+Because Bergmann is a foreigner and the eyes of the world were on Gunnlaugsson.
+It’s vitally important for the Icelandic Right to maintain to the outside world that the people of Iceland likes them – that they’re happy with their government.
+They control the courts and the police, and have, through a combination of stubborn refusal and bald-faced pandering to special interest groups, kept Iceland out of the European Union.
+In short: there is no real authority powerful enough to stop what they are doing, save for maybe the court of international public opinion.
+So the Icelandic Right has, in its decades of near-unrivalled power over the country, found that it’s in their best interest to fall in line with the image most of the world has of Iceland: a happy little Scandinavian country full of forward-thinking artists and warm, level-headed businessmen and politicians who care about their populace, a place where a journalist would never even insinuate that a politician has done anything untoward.

 The video so perfectly captures the dichotomy of “Icelandic politician speaking to a foreigner” versus “Icelandic politician speaking to a local” that it should be shown in lectures on political science and journalism throughout the world.
 The video is a small triumph of journalism, and in any sane world would signal massive change.
 The lies have been laid bare, and on several levels.

-The entire cabinet needs to resign and new elections need to be held—elections that properly reflect the will of the people and not the empty campaign promises that put the right-wing coalition in place.
+The entire cabinet needs to resign and new elections need to be held – elections that properly reflect the will of the people and not the empty campaign promises that put the right-wing coalition in place.
 Support for the PM’s Progressive Party was estimated at 7.9 percent after the Panama Papers story broke.
-They’ve been hemorrhaging support for nearly a decade now, and only just managed to snatch the last election with bogus promises of canceling household debt incurred when the bank crash left thousands of families insolvent.
+They’ve been haemorrhaging support for nearly a decade now, and only just managed to snatch the last election with bogus promises of cancelling household debt incurred when the bank crash left thousands of families insolvent.
 I cannot overstate how hard these people have been screwing Iceland, and they’ve been doing it for decades.

 The parliament building has now been swamped with protesters every day for a week, and what does Iceland have to show for it?
 Nothing, save for one knucklehead prime minister being replaced by another.
 The government appears to be defiantly sailing on as if nothing has gone wrong, speaking ominously of “unfinished business” that it apparently needs to conduct, leaving it no time to listen to the angry rabble howling for its resignation.